 - A doctoral thesis proposal (see PhD program requirements);

-- Approval of the student's supervisory committee in the form of a letter of recommendation from the senior supervisor and written approval of the committee members.
+- Approval of the student's supervisory committee in the form of a letter of recommendation from the supervisor and written approval of the committee members.
 The letter should address any perceived shortcomings in the application, including for example, a marginal CGPA or a limited record of scholarly work;

 - Approval of the departmental graduate program committee.

 This program consists of courses, a candidacy exam, a research seminar and a thesis.
-The courses selected will reflect the student's research interests and guidance from the senior supervisor.
+The courses selected will reflect the student's research interests and guidance from the supervisor.
 Additional course work may be assigned by the supervisory committee based on the results of the candidacy examination.

 Students must complete